mre/kafka-influxdb/README.md

 ## TODO

-* flush buffer if not full but some period has elapsed (safety net for low frequency input)
+* flush buffer if not full but some time has gone by (safety net for low frequency input)
-* Support reading from multiple partitions and topics (using python multiprocessing)
+* Support reading from multiple partitions and topics (using Python multiprocessing)
 * Enable settings using environment variables for Docker image